apache/shardingsphere-doc/community/content/contribute/subscribe.en.md

 1. Receive the welcome e-mail.
 After finishing the two steps above, an e-mail with the subject of `WELCOME to dev@shardingsphere.apache.org` will be sent to your e-mail address.
 Until now, you have succeeded in subscribing Apache ShardingSphere（Incubating）mail-list.

-1. View archived e-mail.
-Please click the link below to learn more about e-mail thread: [https://lists.apache.org/list.html?dev@shardingsphere.apache.org](https://lists.apache.org/list.html?dev@shardingsphere.apache.org).
-Until now, You can track e-mail conversations by registering to accept or reply to e-mail or by viewing archived e-mail.
+1. Until now, you can interact with community by your subscribed email or track email conversations by [Archived email list](https://lists.apache.org/list.html?dev@shardingsphere.apache.org).